muggin/dl-notes/notes/char-lm-with-deep-self-attn.md

 	- Positional embeddings - learned, per-layer positional embeddings that are added before each self-attention layer
 - Auxiliary losses add parametrized prediction heads that are only used during training (smaller number of parameters during inference)
 - Auxiliary losses are decayed (using a schedule) as training proceeds
+- Context-size for each generative step is preset and constant
 - No state is passed between predictions, computations must be done from scratch